-Formal Complaint: External - All States Except California
+Formal Complaint: External - Students in SARA States

 Complaints must first go through the institution's internal procedures (noted above) to resolve the concern.
 If a student is not satisfied with the outcome of the institutional process, the complaint may be brought to the SARA portal agency in the institution's home state - refer to the SARA Student Complaint Process.